fstrozzi/Fastool/README.md

-FastQ2A
+Fastool
 =======

 A simple and quick tool to read huge FastQ and FastA files and manipulate them.

-If provided with a FastQ file, the tool will convert it to FastA format.

-With the --rev option can be used to reverse complement huge sequences dataset (both FastQ and FastA).

-Use the --append option to add a string to each sequence header (both FastQ and FastA).

-Based on KSeq library from Heng Li.
+Use the KSeq library (from Heng Li) to access the FastQ/A files.

 Installation
 ------------